bluesadi/Yasat/README.md

 ## Installation

-Python virtual environment is highly recommended as Yasat is based on angr, which is a tool usually used in a virtual environment; see [Installing angr](https://docs.angr.io/introductory-errata/install).
+Python virtual environment is highly recommended as Yasat is based on angr, which is a tool usually used in a virtual environment (see [Installing angr](https://docs.angr.io/introductory-errata/install)).
 Let's create a virtual environment first:

 ```
 mkvirtualenv --python=$(which python3) Yasat